French centrist Bayrou says Fillon presidential manifesto 'dangerous'

 Fillon, an open admirer of right-wing Thatcherite economics, proposes cutting half a million public sector jobs to rein in government expenditure and wants less power for European Union institutions.

+An Ipsos/Cevipof opinion poll last week showed that Bayrou would win 11-12 percent of votes in next April's first round of the presidential election were he to run.

+His support for leftist President Francois Hollande in 2012 is widely seen as having helped the Socialist candidate triumph over then-President Nicolas Sarkozy, who finished third in Sunday's conservative primary and was knocked out of the race.

-(Reporting by Emmanuel Jarry; Writing by Michel Rose; Editing by Richard Lough)
+Reporting by Emmanuel Jarry; writing by Michel Rose; editing by Richard Lough/Mark Heinrich